mbolboceanu/mbolboceanu.github.io/index.md

 # Welcome to my website!

 ## About me
-I am a Crypto Researcher at [Bitdefender](https://www.bitdefender.com/), Romania.
+I am a Cryptography Researcher at [Bitdefender](https://www.bitdefender.com/), Romania.
 I obtained both my B.Sc. and M.Sc. degrees in Mathematics from the University of Bucharest.

 I am interested in applications of lattices in cryptography, particularly in studying homomorphic encryption schemes and their security foundations, and more broadly, in computations on encrypted data.